 - Try to attach the link to messages of value whenever possible.
 Customers can become frustrated with frequent text messages unless those messages result in something beneficial for them.
 Try to attach messages asking for reviews on coupons or discounts whenever possible.

 The Marketing Kit by Google makes it incredibly easy for you to make personalized marketing materials.
 You can encourage customers to leave reviews for your Google listing on social media posts, posters, stickers, and much more.
 As an added benefit, this Google service is completely free.

 - Find the Marketing Kit by Google.
-Log into your Google My Business platform and find the Marketing Kit by Google and go through their process.
+Log into your Google Business Profile platform and find the Marketing Kit by Google and go through their process.

 - Be creative.
 Find ways to incentivize your customers to leave reviews using these tools without seeming to spam them.